cityofaustin/Residential-Permitting/_projects/interior-remodel/consult.md

 ## 2. Bring your property survey if possible

-You don't need to bring your property survey, also called a cadastral survey, to your consultation.
-Bringing it will help the reviewer the best sense of whether or not you can move forward as planned.
-It gives them insight into such details as:
+Your property survey, also called a cadastral survey, isn’t required during the consultation, but will show the reviewer whether or not you can move forward with your project as planned.
+Property surveys give reviewers insight into details like:

-* Your setbacks: making sure you don’t build in your setbacks will avoid complications with the location of your project.
+* Setbacks: make sure you don’t build in your setbacks to avoid complications with where you put your project.
-* Your easements: being aware of any easements on your property will prevent any potential issues in the future with your project.
+* Easements: be aware of any easements on your property to prevent any future issues with your project.
-* Your impervious cover: to help prevent flooding.
+* Impervious cover: helps prevent flooding.

 ### What if I can’t find my survey?

-If you purchased your home after 1980, you likely would have received your survey when you purchased your home.
+If you purchased your home after 1980, you probably received your survey when you purchased it.
 If you can’t find it, or you don’t remember receiving it, check with your:

 * Local property records or engineering department,
 * Local tax assessor or local tax collector,
 * Title or lending company from original purchase,
-* Or, try asking your neighbors where they got theirs.
+* Or ask your neighbors where they got theirs.

 ---

 ## 3. Draw a few simple sketches of your property or home interior

-A sketch will give the reviewer a clearer picture of your project and help determine whether or not you can move forward as planned.
-You’ll want to bring three simple sketches of the floor plan, plot plan, or both to your consultation.
-These sketches don’t have to perfect drawings, but they should give enough information so the reviewer can tell:
+Sketches give the reviewer a clearer picture of your project and help them determine if you can continue with your project as planned.
+Please bring three simple sketches of the floor plan, plot plan, or both to your consultation.
+These sketches don’t have to perfect drawings, but they should give enough information so the reviewer can see:

 * The current floor plan
 * The proposed floor plan (including new windows or doors),
 * The existing walls of your home,
 * The proposed new walls,
-* And, any walls you will be tearing down.
+* And any walls you will tear down.

 Use a separate page for each sketch:

-* What your interior currently looks like, including any windows and doors in the room
+* Sketch 1: What your interior currently looks like, including any windows and doors in the room.
-* And what your remodel project will look like, once completed.
+* Sketch 2: What your remodel project will look like once it's completed.
-  * Make sure your note any walls that will be partially or completely torn down, as well as any smoke and carbon monoxide detectors.
+  * Make sure you label smoke and carbon monoxide detectors and any walls that will be partially or completely torn down.

-It’s especially important that you make note of any load-bearing walls or beams.
+It’s especially important that you label any load-bearing walls or beams.

 See examples of project sketches: